 9. Optionally, in the Extra tab, enter any additional information (e.g. conditions the treatment is for, dispense date).

 10. Click Save.

 11. Sign and send the prescription, using one of the following options:

 Click Sign Prescription.
-(Signs the prescription so it can be printed or faxed later e.g. front-end staff will fax or you will fax or print before finishing the encounter).
+(Signs the prescription so it can be printed or faxed later e.g. front-end staff will fax it or you will fax or print it before finishing the encounter.)

 Click Sign and Download Prescription (saves a PDF copy of the prescription on your computer).